dotlang/language/README.md

 `func f(x: int) -> f(x, 10);`
 - Functions are not allowed to change (directly or indirectly) any of their inputs unless it is maked with `var` meaning it is a mutable reference.
 - You cannot ignore return value of a non-void function.
 This affects resource cleanup mechanism at runtime.
-- Note that when a function input does not have modifies, its `val` by default.
-If function expects `var` you must send a var but if it expects `val` you can send either var or val.

 ###Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part (type can be implied).